alttch/eva3/doc/install.rst

 .. warning::

-    If you want to run some components under restricted users, make sure they have an access to *log* and *var* folders before running *easy-setup*.
+    If you want to run some components under restricted users, create **var** and **log** folders in EVA installation dir and make sure the restricted users have an access to these folders before running *easy-setup*.
 If you've customized ini files in *etc*, make sure the restricted user has an access to both <component>.ini and <component>_apikeys.ini.